What happens if my work visa is cancelled?

 Our AI tool can guide you through common scenarios, explain general visa concepts, and help you identify questions to ask a specialist.
 However, only a licensed lawyer can provide legal advice tailored to your specific circumstances, assess the strength of any potential appeal, or advise on whether you have grounds for review.

 If your matter is complex or you want professional legal advice specific to your situation, we can connect you with an immigration lawyer who specialises in visa cancellation and related immigration law.
-They can review your cancellation decision, explain your options, and advise on the best course of action to protect your interests.
+Lawyers generally review a cancellation decision, explain the options, and discuss possible courses of action.

 Not sure what happens next?